 Since I was particularly interested in the creative activities of people without a professional artistic background, I added the term outsider as it occurs in outsider art, and the definition can then be:

-An outsider environment arises when someone without relevant professional training embellishes his/her place of living -usually in a quite exuberant way- with decorations, paintings, mosaics, sculptures and/or structures/installations, in general being engaged thus for many years and with a lot of passion.
+An outsider environment arises when someone without relevant professional training embellishes his/her place of living -usually in a quite exuberant way- with decorations, paintings, mosaics, sculptures and/or structures/installations, in general working on such a project for many years and with a lot of passion.

 In this blog I use the term outsider because of its association with outsider art.
 With this term I refer to non-professionals in visual art, sculpting or architecture or people without a relation with these fields.

-In 2008, when this blog started, there was no discussion about eventual discriminatory aspects of the term outsider, nor was argued that outsider art as such does not exist, let alone that outsider art was trending within the official art world, as currently happens.
+In 2008, when this blog started, there was no discussion about eventual discriminatory aspects of the term outsider, nor was it argued that outsider art as such does not exist, let alone that outsider art was trending within the official art world, as currently happens.

 Although most people presented in this blog are non-professionals indeed, it may happen that I write about someone who was educated in an art school, but then kept far away from the art world, like Chomo, or was not accepted by the art establishment, like Karl Junker.

 Place of living

 A place of living mostly will be a private house and/or a private garden, yard or other plot of land near the house.
-In a small number of cases it could be the community where the maker resides (François Michaud from Masgot, the Naveira brothers from Betanzos), or a nearby forest/natural area seen as habitat (Rapeau, Pujiula, Wilson)
+In a small number of cases it could be the community where the maker resides (François Michaud from Masgot, the Naveira brothers from Betanzos, Bukashkin from Yekaterinburg), or a nearby forest/natural area seen as habitat (Rapeau, Pujiula, Wilson)

 Someone who makes an outsider environment can do this because he or she later in life wants to realize a childhood dream, wants to have something to do when retired, wants to make something beautiful, is inspired because of a dream, follows a vision, wants to convince fellow citizens of a religious view, wants to show that ordinary people can perform something great, and often these creators say they just stumbled into their project.